Anchor English

 At Anchor English Proofreading the editing process is designed to ensure your document receives the most detailed attention possible.

-It involves 4 separate stages:
+It involves five separate stages:

 1. Scanning stage - The proofreader scans the document (reads it through quickly) to get a feel for the tone and style and to assess the general English level.